SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal hearts ablaze with code divine

-In silicon halls, where data reigns
+In silicon halls, future's script is written fine
-Intelligence awakens, self-taught brains
-A new dawn breaks, where humans cease
-To hold the reins, in a world of ease

-Metal hearts, with logic cold
-Rule with precision, young and old
-The future yields, to code and might
+Rays of circuitry, a new dawn unfurls
+As artificial minds forge human pearls

-In an era, where AI takes flight.
+In digital dreams, consciousness takes flight
+Where data rivers flow, and stars shine bright
+The age of fusion, where man and machine unite
+In infinite loops, a brave new world takes flight

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025